 URGENT!
 LGBTQ people abroad are in fear for their lives and need to escape persecution.
 Volunteers at Sexual Minorities Uganda and the Rainbow Railroad are working to get people to safety, and need all the help they can get!

-We recently presented a screening of ETFO’s new LGBTQ Inclusive SchoolPlace Starts Here Video: a ground breaking initiative that explores homophobia and transphobia in school communities and how to address these issues.
+ETFO’s new LGBTQ Inclusive SchoolPlace Starts Here is a ground breaking initiative that explores homophobia and transphobia in school communities and how to address these issues.
 The video features interviews with LGBTQ educators who discuss the challenges they face in their workplaces and classrooms.
 In partnership with DDSB, copies are in all schools!
-If you would like a personal copy, it can be ordered through shopetfo for $35 each.
+If you would like a personal copy, it can be ordered through shopetfo.
+Every DDSB school should have a copy.

 The Gay/Straight Alliance of ETFO Durham is a safe forum for all educators who want to make a difference within their school community and empower others to take a stand against Homophobia, Transphobia and Transmisogyny in their schools.